jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 1. To create a D&R rule, open the main dashboard for LimaCharlie and select the **automation tab**.
 Then click **D&R rules**.

-2. Click on the "new rule" button in the top right corner.
-Under your new rule, you can either create your own LaZagne detection rule from scratch or utilize a template of a previously existing rule and adjust the values.
+2. Click the "New Rule" button in the top right corner.
+You can create a LaZagne detection rule from scratch or modify an existing template.
 This was my detection and response rule:

       NOTE: *You can press "test event" at the bottom of the page to test if the rule is functioning properly.*